 Airport transfers to and from are included.
 Look for the man in the pink hat.

 MyCiti is Cape Town’s excellent new bus service – clean, safe, fast and on time.
 The nearest terminal is a 15 min walk from Wakaya, from where you can literally go anywhere in the city.
 MyCiti cards are available at R30 each from the nearest Spar supermarket.

 All transport to and from the projects is included in the fee.

 Trips within the Hout Bay Valley area can be arranged, normally on an informal basis, at extra cost.
-If a few volunteers need a lift down to the shops on a Saturday for example this can be arranged.

 Then there is also the double decker Hop-on Hop-off tourist bus.
 The nearest stop is just 400m away from the volunteering accommodation.
 This bus has a few different routes to choose from and will take you to any spot in the city worth seeing.
 Some of the routes covered are city tours including Long Street, Peninsula tours and a route that includes the Constantia Wine Route.
 There are brochures available , so you can choose your route.
 Many volunteers use this bus on an ongoing basis and do all their sightseeing this way.

 Are there any add on trips I can do after my volunteering is done?